There is a variety of possible belt loops that can

 Folded Loop

-a separate piece of leather, stitched to the back.
-With this type
+made from a separate piece of leather, stitched to the back.
+With this

-the sheath is actually made of three parts, but there is also unavoidable
+type the sheath is actually made of three parts, but there is also

-stitching on the inside of the sheath that comes in contact with
+unavoidable stitching on the inside of the sheath that comes in contact

 groove inside the sheath, so contact will be minimal, but still

-on thick 1/8" (3mm) leather.
-This loop type can be made longer
+thick 1/8" (3mm) leather.
+This loop type can be made longer to make

 |